alastairmoody-madeye/Engineering-Ladders/README.md

 ## System Dimensions

-Within each system, there are 5 different commobn dimensions:
+Within each system, there are 5 different common dimensions:
 * **Technology**: knowledge of the tech stack and tools used to deliver the primary artifact of the system
 * **System**: level of ownership of the system that product the primary product fo the role
 * **People**: relationship with the team(s) necessary to deliver the primary product for the role